 Low Water Pressure

-Low water pressure can be a major annoyance, especially if it’s making it harder to wash, do the dishes, or keep the toilet functional.
-If your faucets have lost some of their usual force or struggle to maintain a decent water stream, look into the problem.
+Low water pressure can be a major annoyance, especially if it makes it harder to take baths or showers, do the dishes, or keep the toilet functional.
+If your faucets have lost some of their usual force or struggle to maintain a decent water stream, look into the problem before it gets worse.
 Water pressure can drop due to leaks, mineral deposits, sediment buildup, and corrosion in your pipes.
-Pipes made from modern materials like copper are less likely to have these issues.
+Pipes made from modern materials, like copper, are less likely to have these issues.

 Rusty or Discolored Water